squid1127/jerry-bot/README.md

 # jerry-bot

-Jerry-bot -- a (not so) simple Discord bot, featluring a variety of random features, including an AI chatbot, auto-reply system, and more.
+Jerry-bot -- a (not so) simple Discord bot, featuring a variety of random features, including an AI chatbot, auto-reply system, and more.

 ## Disclaimer